 IV Sedation Dentistry

 We know full well that for many, the dentists’ office can be a very intimidating place.
 The types of instruments used, the sounds, the impersonal masks, and the confusing dental terms and procedures can be overwhelming to some.
 Might there be a way for you to eliminate the anxiousness, fear, and stress?
 There is!
-Dr. Raskin and Dr. D’Orlando are certified to perform conscious IV Sedation.
+Dr. Raskin, Dr. D’Orlando, and Dr. Thomas are certified to perform conscious IV Sedation.
 Now, patients can peacefully drift through their procedures without a care in the world.
 Not only do most patients feel no pain, but they have no memory of the procedure, and walk away like nothing ever happened.

 Who are Candidates for Sedation?